 Off-campus housing is also easy to find and access, given our housing resources for admitted students and proximity to public transportation.

-New England Law’s accessible faculty help LLM students make a seamless transition to the U.S. Their expertise spans the breadth of legal discourse, and they have held such positions as Chief Justice of the MA Superior Court and Director General of the Human Rights Department for the Organizations for Security and Cooperation in Europe.
+LLM program director David Siegel joins New England Law’s uniquely accessible faculty in helping LLM students make a seamless transition to the U.S. Their expertise spans the breadth of legal discourse, and they have held such positions as Chief Justice of the MA Superior Court and Director General of the Human Rights Department for the Organizations for Security and Cooperation in Europe.

 New England Law alumni live and work in 31 countries and all 50 U.S. states.
 They work in virtually every legal specialty and hold positions such as Massachusetts Lieutenant Governor, Desk Officer with the U.S. Department of State, and Senior Vice President of Basketball Operations for the Indiana Pacers NBA team.

 From a comprehensive orientation to postgraduate advising, international students get the support they need to succeed.

 The LLM in American Law program begins with an orientation on American legal education and culture to help students adjust to living and learning in the U.S. LLM students also enroll in our Academic Excellence course for first-year JD students; this course focuses on legal analysis skills and provides students feedback on practice U.S. law school exams.